-- 2. Section 9 of the South African Schools Act, 1996, is hereby amended by- - (a) the substitution for subsection (1) of the following subsections:
+2. Section 9 of the South African Schools Act, 1996, is hereby amended by-(a) the substitution for subsection (1) of the following subsections:

-"(1) [Subject to this Act and any applicable provincial law, the] The governing body [of a public school] may, [after a fair hearing] on
+"(1) [Subject to this Act and any applicable provincial law, the] The governing body [of a public school] may, [after a fair hearing] on but may only enforce such suspension after the learner has been granted a reasonable opportunity to make representations to it in relation to such suspension.

-- (a) as a correctional measure for a period not longer than one week;or - (b) in consultation with the Head of Department, pending a decision as to whether the learner is to be expelled from the school by the Head of Department]
+- (a) as a correctional measure for a period not longer than one week; or - (b) in consultation with the Head of Department, pending a decision as to whether the learner is to be expelled from the school by the Head of Department]